victorygod/SSD_tensorflow/README.md

 # SSD_tf_simple_implemented

 This is a pure tf 1.4.0 implemention of SSD: Single Shot MultiBox Detector.
-Copied from and modified according to the Keras version https://github.com/rykov8/ssd_keras .
+Modified according to the Keras version https://github.com/rykov8/ssd_keras .

 ## Dependency：